juhi24/kide_db/doc/README.md

 ##Request more data
 The system currently has very limited amount of data in it's database.
 If you want more data available, please send IC-PCA input data (particle image files) to jussi.tiira@helsinki.fi and I'll add them to the system.
-Also please tell if you want the particle images available for manual classification or only the IC-PCA results imported.
+Also please tell if you want the particle images available for manual classification or only the IC-PCA results imported to the system.